Choose from financial aid, grants, and scholarships for your Early Childhood Graduate School Program.

 Qualify for an Affordability Scholarship annually as a master’s degree or graduate certificate student based on your demonstrated financial need.

-Master of Early Childhood Education students may be awarded this grant from Erikson that covers full tuition and fees based on serving underinvested communities post-graduation.
+Master of Early Childhood Education (Triple Endorsement) students may be awarded this grant from Erikson that covers full Erikson Institute tuition and fees based on serving underinvested communities in Illinois post-graduation.

 We accept applications on a rolling basis in most instances.
 This means we accept applications throughout the year for all academic terms and programs, and applications are evaluated as they are completed.